• Skip to main content

 Grow Lights That Produce The Most Heat

 We are going to ignore light sources like incandescent here.
 These produce a ton of heat for their output, but since the bulbs are never that powerful, they emit less heat than the two types below.
-It is for that reason that incandescent bulbs are not suitable as grow lights and that is why we can safely ignore them here.

 Metal Halide

 Metal Halide lamps (MH for short) produce the most heat.
-Some large MH lamps can reach a temperature of 2000° Fahrenheit.
+Some large MH lamps can reach a temperature of 2000ยฐ Fahrenheit.
 This is extremely hot and can also be quite dangerous.

 Of course, smaller fixtures will not reach that level of heat, but you can see in this example that MH fixtures can get ridiculously hot.
 If you use metal halide lights in your grow room, you will need to have a plan to deal with the heat.